 CCM users must respect local and international law when interacting on the site.
-This includes but is not limited to: not attacking the privacy or reputation of other individuals, member or otherwise; not reproducing or sharing work that violates intellectual property law; not condoning any crimes online or in real life; and correctly using peer-to-peer (P2P) sharing software.
+This includes but is not limited to: not attacking the privacy or reputation of other individuals, members or otherwise; not reproducing or sharing work that violates intellectual property law; not condoning any crimes online or in real life, and correctly using peer-to-peer (P2P) sharing software.

 For more details, see our article on Legal Matters.